 The hospitality or leisure business is highly competitive and influenced by factors such as general and local economic conditions, public health crises, location, room rates, quality, service levels, reputation and reservation systems, among many other factors.
 There are many competitors in this market, and these competitors may have substantially greater marketing and financial resources than those available to us.
 Competition also comes from non-traditional hospitality sources, such as home-sharing platforms.
 This competition, along with other factors, such as overbuilding in the hospitality or leisure industry and certain deterrents to traveling, may increase the number of rooms available and may decrease the average occupancy and room rates of our hospitality or leisure properties.
-The demand for rooms at any hospitality or leisure properties that we may acquire will change much more rapidly than the demand for space at other properties that we acquire, including as a result of public health crises such as the COVID-19 pandemic which has resulted in the material decrease in occupancy at our hospitality properties.
+The demand for rooms at any hospitality or leisure properties that we may acquire will change much more rapidly than the demand for space at other properties that we acquire.
 This volatility in room demand and occupancy rates could have a material adverse effect on our financial condition, results of operations and ability to pay distributions to stockholders.